theJasonJones/custom-WP-theme/README.md

 # custom-WP-theme

-Building a WordPress theme from scratch.
+This WordPress theme was built from scratch using the [Foundation framework](http://foundation.zurb.com/).